This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 First I am Danielle aka The Frugal Navy Wife.
 I have 2 sites the main one is TheFrugalNavyWife.com.
-This is a frugal lifestyle site best described as ways to save money on every aspect of your life.
-Recipes, DIY, homeschooling, travel, parenting and a few oddball ways to save money and even earn money!
+This is a frugal lifestyle site best described as a way to save money on every aspect of your life.
+Recipes, DIY, homeschooling, travel, parenting, and a few oddball ways to save money and even earn money!

 Why the RV Lifestyle?

 Why NOT the RV lifestyle?
 We travel and get to see things many of you have on your bucket list.
 If we don't like our neighbors, we can just move.
 We can head south and follow the warm weather in the winter and head north and follow the cool weather in the summer.
 This past July we were in Bar Harbor, Maine in the heat of summer we had 76 degree days!
 Did I mention NO YARD WORK?!

 Our real motivation was to find our forever home once my husband got out of the Navy we didn't like the area where we were in, but we didn't like our hometown either.
 With family spread out, we had no idea where to start.
 Then I stumbled upon a blog of a family of 12 kids living this life.
 I joked with hubby about it and said if they can why can't we?
 A few weeks later he was having a horrible day at work and said for me to do a budget and see what the numbers would be.
 We started our research a month later made the commitment and were on the road within the year!